DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 ADP Portal Permissions for the Delivery Team Admin role:

 - Includes all Delivery Team Member permissions.
 - Has the ability to invite/add users to their Delivery Project team as: Team members, Technical Team Members, Team Admins, and Technical Team Admins via the ADP Portal.
-This will also add them to the required GitHub team, Azure DevOps project, and Azure AAD groups required for Azure resource access.
+The function adding an team member will add them to required GitHub team, Azure DevOps project, and Azure AAD groups required for Azure resource access, depending on new team members roles in the Delivery Project.
 - Edit delivery project details in the ADP Portal.

 ### Delivery Programme Admin